Paul-Lazunko/tasksat/README.md

     }, Math.round(Math.random() * 1000));
   })});

 // Start task manager.
-Note, that You can to stop it using stop method of TaskManager instance
+Note, that You can to stop it in any time using "stop" method of TaskManager instance

 taskManager.start();

 for ( let i =0; i < 5; i++ ) {
+  taskManager.enqueueJob(
-  taskManager.enqueueJob(i%2 ? 'bar' : 'foo', {
+    i%2 ? 'bar' : 'foo',
+{
     params: [i], //  any[], params will be passed to handler
     options: {
       attempts: 3, // max unsuccessful execution attempts count